avrilcoghlan/vibriowatch/docs/source/plasmids.rst

 (note that most of these isolates probably do not belong to the current pandemic lineage), as well as in isolates of the current pandemic lineage (7PET lineage) (see `De et al 2021`_).
 Some of these *V. cholerae* plasmids have been given names (e.g. 'pVC1', 'pVC2', 'pSDH-1', 'pSDH-2', 'p3iANG', etc.).
-Classes of plasmids seen in *V. cholerae* include ColE1-like plasmids and Inc-A/C family plasmids (`De et al 2021`_).
+Some of the classes of plasmids seen in *V. cholerae* are ColE1-like plasmids and Inc-A/C family plasmids (`De et al 2021`_).

 .. _De et al 2021: https://www.frontiersin.org/articles/10.3389/fitd.2021.691604/full